Grand Staircase of the Titanic: Artifacts from the Titanic and Olympic staircases

 There are no known photographs of the Titanic's staircase, but many survive of the Olympic's, which is presumed to have been similar.
 In 1990 a huge trove of woodwork from the Olympic was found in a barn in the North of England, much of it belonging to the Grand Staircase.
-These pieces retained the avocado green color they had been painted in the 1932 refit, and included large amounts of wall paneling, carved newel posts, window frames, cornice-work, and doors.
+These pieces retained the avocado green colour they had been painted in the 1932 refit, and included large amounts of wall paneling, carved newel posts, window frames, cornice-work, and doors.
 Portions of the oak banisters from the aft grand staircase grace the staircase of the White Swan Hotel in Alnwick, England.
 The chandeliers which once hung from the ceilings of the staircase occasionally come up for auction – sixteen were auctioned from the Haltwhistle Paint Factory in 2004.
 This auction also included the Olympic's four landscape oil paintings from the B, C, D and E-Deck landings, along with the communicating doors from the two Boat-Deck entry vestibules.

 The carved clock of the Olympic, believed to be identical to the one on Titanic, is displayed at the SeaCity Museum in Southampton.
 This clock was used as the model for the one in Cameron's film.

 Wreckage from the Titanic's aft and forward Grand Staircases, recovered in the weeks after the sinking, can be seen at the Maritime Museum of the Atlantic in Halifax, Nova Scotia, Canada.
 This includes an elaborately carved section of newel post from the aft staircase and pieces of oak handrail.
 There are also re-purposed items made from woodwork recovered from the Titanic, including a rolling pin and cribbage board, which very likely came from the Grand Staircase.
-Two bronze cherubs and the base of the forward A-Deck cherub have been recovered from the debris floor over the years.
+A bronze cherub and the base of the forward A-Deck cherub have been recovered from the debris floor over the years.
 Fragments of the wrought-iron dome from the aft grand staircase have also been identified in the debris field.
 Ken Marschall attested to spotting at least 9 pieces of the wrought iron and gilt balustrades from the staircases in the debris field from the 1986 Woods Hole expedition, though no photographs have ever been taken.